Special Registration Fitness Classes & Workshops: Offered regularly

 Throughout the year, BPRD offers a variety of special fitness classes, workshops and events that cater to a wide range of people and their fitness goals.

-Recent classes and events have included 7 Chakras Yoga, Go-Go Gadget Octagon Workout, Nordic Walking, Winter Sports Conditioning and many others.
+Recent classes and events have included specialty yoga classes, Fit & Happy Feet, Nordic Walking and many others.

 Stay up-to-date on seasonal registration fitness classes by visiting the BPRD registration website.